Kinto/kinto/docs/api/1.x/deprecation.rst

 * ``url``: a URL at which more information is available (optional).

-A |status-410| error response can be returned if the client version is too old, or the service had been remplaced with a new and better service using a new API version.
+A |status-410| error response can be returned if the client version is too old, or the service had been replaced with a new and better service using a new API version.

 See details in :ref:`configuration` to activate deprecation.